tahseen31/Employee-REST-Server/README.md

 #### Database

-1. H2 - Data is stored in memory, on startup Repository is populated with 2 active and one inactive employee details
+1. H2 - Data is stored in memory, on startup Repository is populated with 3 employees
 ##### Configuration:

 1. H2 database can be accessed through "http://localhost:8080/h2-console/"